bis12/bis12.github.io/_posts/2015-11-14-fun-with-imessage.markdown

 That '2001-01-01 00:00:00' is necessary because iMessage starts counting time from 2001 for some reason I'll never understand.
 What you want to do at this point is up to you, but I output it as a csv and go to work from there in Python.
 One note to keep in mind, messages will occasionally have newlines in them, so you may want to define a -newline of your own in your csv output.
 This will make it harder to read normally, but fixes that issue.
 I'm almost certain there's a better way of solving it, and if you know one, let me know!

 From there it's just some simple scripting to make a histogram of posts per user and plot it however you like.
-I have a manual phone-number <i class="fa fa-long-arrow-right"></i> human-name dictionary in my code.
+I have a manual phone-number <svg class="icon"><use xlink:href="#long-arrow-right-icon"></use></svg> human-name dictionary in my code.
 I'm not sure if there's a way to automate this with wherever Contacts stores its data, but perhaps that's a post for another day.

 This got me curious, what does my history look like across _everyone_ I've talked to?
 Well, here you go: